 - Never use the same chopping board for raw poultry and ready-to-eat food without washing it thoroughly in warm soapy water.
 If possible, use a separate chopping board just for raw meat and poultry.

-Plan your cooking time in advance, so that you get the bird in the oven early enough to cook it thoroughly.
+Plan your cooking time in advance, so you can get the bird in the oven early enough to cook it thoroughly.
 A large turkey can take several hours to cook properly.

 As a general guide, in an oven preheated to 180ºC (350ºF, Gas Mark 4):